Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `Duration` determines how long the effect lasts for.
 It can be overriden by `DurationOverrides` on TechnoTypes and Warheads.
   - `Cumulative`, if set to true, allows the same type of effect to be applied on same object multiple times, up to `Cumulative.MaxCount` number or with no limit if `Cumulative.MaxCount` is a negative number.
   - `Powered` controls whether or not the effect is rendered inactive if the object it is attached to is deactivated (`PoweredUnit` or affected by EMP) or on low power.
 What happens to animation is controlled by `Animation.OfflineAction`.
+  - `DiscardOn` accepts a list of values corresponding to conditions where the attached effect should be discarded.
+Defaults to `none`, meaning it is never discarded.
+    - `entry`: Discard on exiting the map when entering transports or buildings etc.
+    - `move`: Discard when the object the effect is attached on moves.
+Ignored if the object is a building.
-  - If `DiscardOnEntry` is set to true, the effect is removed when the object it is attached to exits map (enters transport or a building, etc).
+    - `stationary`: Discard when the object the effect is attached on stops moving.
+Ignored if the object is a building.
   - If `PenetratesIronCurtain` is not set to true, the effect is not applied on currently invulnerable objects (Iron Curtain / Force Shield).
   - `Animation` defines animation to play in an indefinite loop for as long as the effect is active on the object it is attached to.
     - If `Animation.ResetOnReapply` is set to true, the animation playback is reset every time the effect is applied if `Cumulative=false`.